noelmiller/noelmiller.github.io/content/pages/resume.md

 December 2020 - August 2021

-- Troubleshot software/hardware issues on both workstations and servers
+- Troubleshooting software/hardware issues on both workstations and servers
-- Document work inside of Jira for issues worked
+- Document work inside Jira for issues worked
 - Write documentation for manual processes
 - Provided expertise and suggestions for projects and other changes needed to keep infrastructure up to date and secure